MacFall7/filament-agent/README.md

 # Filament Agent

+Enterprise-grade AI governance layer for agent compliance, safety, and auditability.

 **Undoable File Automation for Creators**

 > A self-hosted automation kernel that intelligently organizes your Downloads folder with full undo capability.
 Built by [M87 Studio](https://m87.studio).